-The number of persons permitted in each letting is determined by the useable space within the room.
+The number of persons permitted in each letting is determined by the useable space within the room and available communal space in the rest of the HMO.
 The whole space in a room may not be usable due to an unusual shape, low ceiling height or staircase bulkhead.